baonv-dev/vantuyen-dev/README.md

 <br />
 <br />

-Hi, I'm **vantuyen-dev/tuyendv** 😄, a developer 👨🏻‍💻 from VietNam vn .
-I'm an Developer and all things about realtime apps.
-Currently, I'm working on Game and Develivery App.
-Beside's development, I like Movies and sports 🏃.
+Hi, I'm **vantuyen-dev/tuyendv** 😄,  a programmer 👨🏻‍💻 from Vietnam.
+My main job is AI / Machine Learning research and I also develop applications.
+Besides programming, I love reading and sports 🏃.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

   **Here we go**

-  - 👨🏻‍💻 I’m currently working on Game Mobile App.
+  - 👨🏻‍💻 I am currently working at Bkav Corp.
-  - 🌱 I’m currently learning MongoDb Express Android Nodejs 😁 and AppScript&GoogleSheets a some smarttv apps.
-  - 🤔 My research interests are with Locations Mobiles Systems, Android Mobile Security, etc.
+  - 🌱 I go to university in Hanoi.
+Areas I am interested in are Machine Learning 😁 and Data Science & some of their applications in life.
-  - 💼 I’m looking fro MEng. degree or a position related System Engineering.
+  - 💼 I am looking for a master's degree, degree or a position related to Machine Learning.
-  - 💬 Ask me about anything about apps & development & movies-tv, I would like to answer.
+  - 💬 Ask me anything about apps, development, computer hardware and Machine Learning.
+Those are the topics I can answer.